Editing theses and dissertations: an ethical guide

 Contact a professional.

-Your editor should be a member of an established professional association like Editors Canada (best for grad students at Canadian universities) or the American Copy Editors Society (ACES).
-Editors Canada outlines clear editorial standards and guidelines for ethical editing of student writing.
+Your editor should be a member of an established professional association like Editors Canada, the American Copy Editors Society (ACES), and/or the Editorial Freelancers Association.
+Editors Canada outlines clear editorial standards and guidelines for ethical editing of student writing

 Get written, signed permission from your thesis supervisor.